 While working on your new Squarespace site, you can avoid having two live sites at once by keeping your in-progress site private.
 Create an Under Construction page or add a site password to prevent it appearing in search results.
 When your new site is complete, you can transfer or connect your domain to transition visitors over, then cancel service with your previous provider.

 Squarespace is well-regarded for our built-in search optimized design, with no need to install third-party plugins.
 However, switching content management systems can cause your site's search ranking to dip, at least at first.
 This is true no matter what platform you choose, Squarespace or otherwise.

 Every Squarespace site begins with a 14-day free trial.
 Trials include full access to Squarespace features and are a great way to decide if our platform meets your needs.

 Note: You can extend your trial if needed.

 Select a template

-To start a trial, you’ll need to select a version 7.0 template or create a custom template.
+To start a trial, you’ll need to select a version 7.0 template.
 Our templates use demo content to show key features and highlight different possibilities, but every template is versatile enough to create a beautiful site for a small business, portfolio, restaurant, wedding, and more, no matter what design you choose as your starting point.

 Step 2 - Get to know Squarespace